This article is brought to you by Alfa Romeo.

 Car manufacturers are notoriously secretive about their plans for the future.
 This is not unreasonable.
 Nobody wants to invest huge sums of money into research and development only to find their ideas already crowding another brand’s forecourt.

-Alfa Romeo is such a company and they are in the process of rebuilding their empire.
+Alfa Romeo is such a company and it is in the process of rebuilding its empire.
 New cars are discussed, product plans change, rumours circulate and then everything goes quiet.
 So what Alfa Romeo models can we expect for 2014?

 1. Alfa Romeo Giulia

 The car that really matters for the important mid-sized premium saloon market is the all-new Alfa Romeo Giulia, which is set to go up against rivals like the BMW 3 Series, Audi A4 and Mercedes-Benz C-Class models.

 This is the planned replacement for the Alfa 159 saloon – possibly one of the beautiful car designs in history – and had been scheduled to commence production in 2014.

 The latest rumour suggests this timeframe has now been put back at least a year, but it’s still worth keeping an eye out for news in 2014.
 Despite being delayed more often than UK railway lines during a snowfall, it should be well worth the wait when it finally arrives.

 2. Alfa Romeo Mito

 The quirky and successful Mito, fitting comfortably into the sector for small hatchback cars will continue, as will the Giulietta; although both cars will be refreshed.